boazsegev/iodine/SPEC-PubSub-Draft.md

     The engine **MUST** assume that the method **MAY** be called directly by an application / client.

-In order for a PubSubEngine object to publish messages to all subscribed clients on a particular process, it **SHOULD** call the implementation's global `publish` method with the engine set to `false`.
+In order for a PubSubEngine instance object to publish messages to all subscribed clients on a particular process, it **SHOULD** call the implementation's global `publish` method with the engine set to `false`.

 i.e., if the implementation's global `publish` method is in a class called `Iodine`: